carpentries-incubator/better-research-software/learners/installation-instructions.md

 You will also need to [create a GitHub account](#github-account) if you do not have one already, make sure that you are able to log into it, and download the [Spacewalks data and analysis code](#spacewalks) which we will be used for exercises in the course.

+We also provide ["all in one setup check"](./installation-instructions.html#setup-check) to test everything works as expected.

 ## Command line terminal